-You get to experience some wonderful unique properties which New Zealand is known for.
+You get to experience some wonderfully unique properties which New Zealand is known for.

 Hotels clean your room.

-Usually less noise then a campground/caravan park where you could get noisy backpackers.
+Usually less noise than a campground/caravan park where you could get noisy backpackers.

 Car Hire and Hotel Combinations: Cons.

-You have to pack your groceries up each time you move and also your luggage.
+You have to pack your groceries up each time you move on your drive tour and also your luggage.

-May need a bigger car for more people to fit extra luggage in.
+May need a bigger rental car for more people to fit extra luggage in.

 Less freedom to just roam.

-As you can see GoWalkabout Travel is more of an advocate on the car hire and hotel combination.
-Whilst we assist our clients with Motorhome/Campervan bookings as well, there are just more benefits with having a hire car.
-GoWalkabout Travel tailor-makes itineraries for our self drive clients.
+As you can see we are more advocates on the car tour and hotel combination.
+Whilst we assist our clients with Motorhome/Campervan bookings as well, there are just more benefits with having a hire car from a reputable car rental company for your road trip when you explore New Zealand.
+GoWalkabout Travel tailor-makes itineraries for our self-drive clients.
 We assist you with the destinations which suit your interests and the experiences you wish to have.
-Plus we advise you on the roads, the actual distances and the pro’s and con’s of different areas.
-Please contact us if you would like to discuss your options to self drive in New Zealand.
+Plus we advise you on the roads, the actual distances and the pros and cons of different areas.
+Please contact us if you would like to discuss your options to self-drive on your New Zealand holiday.

-** It is truly recommend that you at least self drive in New Zealand on the South Island.
-Many of the areas on the South Island are not accessible via flights and/or buses do not come through daily.
-This means to really experience the island you should self drive a portion.
-We assist you with mapping this out to make it all flow easily for you.
+It is truly recommended that you have a rental car and self-drive in New Zealand on the South Island.
+Many of the areas on the South Island are not accessible via flights and/or buses do not come through daily especially on the West Coast.
+In order to really experience the island, you should self-drive in New Zealand at least during this portion of your vacation so you can visit some of the National Parks.

 The North Island self-drive is just as awesome so please consider both!
 We assist you with mapping your drive itinerary out to make your holiday all flow easily, plus give you advice on International Drivers Licenses and whether you need a credit card when you rent a car to discover New Zealand.